Binance Futures prohibited in France? Why and what options?

 • Drift also offers its BET prediction market, similar to Polymarket .

-dYdX : the reference DEX for derivatives
+dYdX : the benchmark DEX for derivatives

 How does dYdX work?